Aurora-yzj/openwrt-selinux-policy/README.md

 ## Building OpenWrt and its Image Builder

-Now were ready to build OpenWrt and its IB.
+Now were ready to build OpenWrt and its `Image Builder`.
 This will take some time.
 ```
 [kcinimod@brutus openwrt]$ make -j$((`nproc` + 1))
 ```